igorfaria/CSSLoL/README.md

 - Support to media queries
 - Support to animations

-# - Minify
+# Minify
 Yeah it does.
 Remove whitespaces, tabs, comments and those things.

 # Configs
 -	Variables  - replace variables to values
 -	Overwrite - verify if already have that property defined to that same selector and replace it, to be used in some specifics cases like the one that make me do this  :D
-- Add Prefixes - add prefixes automatically if not yet defined to specified properties that you define
+- Auto Prefixer - add prefixes automatically if not yet defined to specified properties that you define